restfulnews/api/README.md

 Here you can put `helpers`, `libraries` and other types of modules which you want to use in your APIs.

-# Production

-# First time run on AWS Ubuntu 16.04 AMI
+# Running on AWS Ubuntu 16.04 AMI
 1. Clone repo to `/srv/restful-news` (use `~/.ssh/read-key` & `~/.ssh/config` file)
 2. Set environment variables file `.env` (see .env.example)
 2. Run `restful-news/scripts/init.sh` to set up server